OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/hdinsight/hdinsight-storm-develop-java-topology.md

   public void fail(Object id) {
   }

-  //Declare hello output fields.
+  //Declare the output fields.
 In this case, an sentence
   @Override
   public void declareOutputFields(OutputFieldsDeclarer declarer) {
     declarer.declare(new Fields("sentence"));